How to let your users enable autoresponder rules by themselves

 - personalize these messages for both senders and recipients and enrich them with graphical & interactive elements,

-you can use the Autoresponder feature combined with the User attributes manager available in CodeTwo Email Signatures for Office 365.
+you can use the Autoresponder feature combined with the User attributes manager available in CodeTwo Email Signatures 365.

-This article shows how to configure CodeTwo Email Signatures for Office 365 for a specific usage scenario.
+This article shows how to configure CodeTwo Email Signatures 365 for a specific usage scenario.
 If you need more basic information, use the links below:

 - Learn more about Autoresponder